 The crowd gasped.
 All eyes were on Gretel now.
-“Finders keepers, Yvonne, you should know better.”
+“Finders keepers, Carla, you should know better.”

 I turned around to look at Jordin, ask her to back me up.
 Not a soul was in sight.
 I turned around to face Gretel.
 Mrs. Pickett was with her.
 I knew I was in trouble.
 This was the second time she was catching me taking a detour on my way to the dormitory.

 “Well, well, well.
 Look what we have here,” said Mrs. Pickett.

 “Mrs. Pickett, I can explain,” I said.

 “Well, it looks to me like you were placing bids on this book and Gretel won,” said she.